41st Air Refueling Squadron: World War II

 The first predecessor of the squadron was activated on 1 April 1944 as the 41st Bombardment Squadron at Dalhart Army Air Field, Texas for training with Boeing B-29 Superfortresses. however, before it became much more than a "paper" unit, it was inactivated on 10 May.
 However, the squadron was again activated on 1 June 1944, when it became one of the original squadrons of the 501st Bombardment Group.
 In August, the 501st Group and its squadrons moved to Harvard Army Air Field, Nebraska and began to equip with Superfortresses.
 The squadron completed its training and departed for the Pacific on 7 March 1945.

 The squadron was equipped with the Bell Aircraft manufactured B-29B, which was designed to save weight by removing all of the guns and sighting equipment used on other B-29s, except the tail gun, allowing the B-29B to fly a little higher and a little further.
 The B-29B also had two new radar units installed, the AN/APQ-7 Eagle radar for bombing and navigation and the AN/APG-15 for aiming the tail gun.
 These two radar units gave the B-29B a distinctive shape as the APQ-7 antenna appeared as a small wing under the fuselage, between the two bomb bay doors and the APG-15 added a ball shaped antenna to the tail of the aircraft below the tail guns.

 The squadron arrived at its combat station, Northwest Field on Guam on 14 April 1945.
-The squadron flew its first combat mission on 19 June 1945, attacking Japanese fortifications on Truk.
+The squadron flew its first combat mission on 19 June 1945, attacking Japanese fortifications on the Truk Atoll.
 Later that month, on 26 June, it flew its first mission attacking a target in Japan.
-For the remainder of the war, it operated principally against the enemy's petroleum industry on Honshu.
+For the remainder of the war, it operated principally against the enemy's petroleum industry on the island of Honshu.
 These attacks included missions against the Maruzen oil refinery at Shimotso, the Utsobo oil refinery at Yokkaichi and the petroleum center at Kawasaki during the week beginning on 6 July 1945.
 For its performance on these missions, the squadron was awarded the Distinguished Unit Citation.

 Following V-J Day, the squadron dropped supplies to Allied prisoners of war in Japan, Korea, Manchuria and China.
 It remained at Northwest Field until May 1946, when it became non-operational, and was inactivated there on 10 June 1946.